-Inspired by one of his other hobbies -- growing Bonsai trees -- Smit had the ultimate goal of creating a Japanese garden true to Japanese standards.
+Inspired by one of his other hobbies—growing Bonsai trees—Smit had the ultimate goal of creating a Japanese garden true to Japanese standards.
 He embarked on his ambitious project in the spring of 2005, working with a low budget, scant gardening experience, and a little help from his friends.

 Hand-laid rock formations create a small pond and waterfall.
 A Japanese-style lantern and Japanese maple add oriental flair.

 The size of the garden is about 215 square feet, with nearly every square inch covered by meandering stone pathways, Japanese-themed statuary, and nearly 20 different species of plants and trees.
-Over 10 tons of rock were used to carve out ponds, a stream and small waterfalls.
+Over 10 tons of rock were used to carve out ponds, a stream, and small waterfalls.
 Smit hauled all the materials into the garden himself, by hand and wheelbarrow.

-Plants that grow well in Gouda’s climate and befit a Japanese theme include yews, cedars, spruce trees, boxwoods, azaleas, ferns and astilbes.
+Plants that grow well in Gouda’s climate and befit a Japanese theme include yews, cedars, spruce trees, boxwoods, azaleas, ferns, and astilbes.
 Natural moss growth thrives in the shady areas of the garden, adding soft yin to the yang of the hard stone.

 Because the weather in Gouda can be quite extreme, with below-zero temperatures and heavy snowfall in the winter and temperatures as high as 96 degrees in the summer, Smit was limited in the types of plants he could use.
 “Because of our climate, I did not use tropical or Mediterranean plants.
-I do have 100-year-old olive tree in the small garden right beside the house, but it did not do well over the winter and lost a few branches,” he says.
+I do have a 100-year-old olive tree in the small garden right beside the house, but it did not do well over the winter and lost a few branches,” he says.

 Specimens he’s had great success with and that complement his Japanese theme include various types of yews, cedars, spruce trees, boxwoods, ginkgo trees, azaleas, ferns, astilbes, and Japanese maples.
 “I also had some hostas, but the snails got the better of them, so I got rid of those,” he says.